The seventy7 Guide: Product Photography

 Joshua Jackson, Manchester

 The art director has to know the audience of the brand they’re working with, they can then tailor an entire shoot to meet their needs.
-At seventy7 we work with brands from a diverse range of industries, and our strength comes from understanding exactly how to cater for each unique audience we’re targ
+At seventy7 we work with brands from a diverse range of industries.
+Our strength comes from understanding exactly how to cater to each unique audience we’re targeting.

 When an audience wants to see a product, part of that means they want to see it in its most natural state - on the move - and by taking a motion-first approach on a shoot, we can now offer them that.